The Consistency of the $\bf{\Sigma^1_3}$-Separation Property: Forcing the lightface -separation property

-\begin{proof} The ground model over which we form an iteration is the universe $W$ again, which was defined earlier.
-Over $W$ we will perform first an $\omega$-length, finitely supported iteration $(\forceP_n, \dot{\forceP}(n))_{n \in \omega}$ of legal posets (where again the term legal is defined almost as in previous sections, with the difference that we code instead of triples $(x,m,k)$ quadruples of the form $(x,0,m,k)$ and $(x,1,m,k)$ into $\vec{S}$), and then a second iteration of length $\omega_1$.
-The codes of the form $(x,0,m,k)$ shall eventually define the separating sets for $\varphi_m$ and $\varphi_k$; codes of the form $(x,1,m,k)$ shall correspond to countable ordinals which indicate the correctness of certain codes of the form $(x,0,m,k)$ beyond these countable ordinals.
+With this new notion of $n$-legality, we start the proof of the theorem.
+The ground model over which we form an iteration is the universe $W$ again, which was defined earlier.
+Over $W$ we will perform first an $\omega$-length, finitely supported iteration $(\forceP_n)_{n \in \omega}$ of legal posets, and then a second legal iteration of length $\omega_1$.
+The codes of the form $(x,0,m,k)$ shall eventually define the separating sets for $\varphi_m$ and $\varphi_k$; codes of the form $(x,1,m,k)$ shall correspond to countable sets of reals (i.e. reals themselves) which indicate the correctness of certain codes of the form $(x,0,m,k)$ which avoid the coding areas coded by these reals.